Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 While the FAST five are strong buddies, major health scares can sometimes toss you a wild pitch.
 Keep your eyes peeled for these extra health red flags:

-Sudden vision loss or changes: Blurry vision, double vision, or complete loss of sight in one or both eyes can be stroke indicators.
+Sudden vision loss or changes: Blurry vision, double vision, or complete loss of sight in one or both eyes can be indicators.

 Severe headache: A sudden, excruciating headache with no known cause can be a warning sign, especially if accompanied by other symptoms.

-Numbness or tingling: Tingling or loss of sensation in your face, arms, or legs can be a stroke symptom.
+Numbness or tingling: Tingling or loss of sensation in your face, arms, or legs can be a symptom.

 Confusion or memory problems: Sudden difficulty understanding simple things, forgetting familiar names, or experiencing disorientation can be red flags.